othman-19/uveez-i18n-react/README.md

 3. Navigate to the cloned repository.

-4. In the terminal cd into uveez-i18n-react.
+4. In the terminal cd into uveez-i18n-react/front or uveez-i18n-react/admin.

 5. Run `npm install` in your terminal.